Beam Cross Sections Create Mixtures: Improving Feature Localization in Secondary Electron Imaging: Edge Localization

 \section{Edge Localization}

 Recall that \eqref{eq:mixing-q} in \cref{sec:two-valued} connects a mixture parameter $q$ to an edge location $\gamma$ in a two-valued sample as shown in \cref{fig:twoValuedSample}(a).
 This type of two-valued sample is inspired by semiconductor inspection problems, where an edge could be between a metal nanostructure and a silicon substrate.
 Having established several results in \cref{sec:truncated-mix} on the estimation of $q$ in the presence of source and target shot noise, we are now ready to study the estimation of $\gamma$---theoretically, in Monte Carlo simulations, and through processing of experimental data from an HIM\@.
-The precision of such \textit{edge localization} has implications for the feature size tolerances of nanofabricated electronic devices, with consequent effects on device performance and reliability~\cite{IRDS2023}.
-The localization here is not limited to the grid scan locations and hence represents a type of super-resolution.
+The precision of such \emph{edge localization} has implications for the feature size tolerances of nanofabricated electronic devices, with consequent effects on device performance and reliability~\cite{IRDS2023}.
+The localization here is not limited to the grid scan locations and provides sub-pixel accuracy.